VivecaMellegard/plant-humanities-summer2024/mulberry/README.md

 [^63]: Keeler, Harriet.
 Our Native Trees and How to Identify Them: A Popular Study of Their Habits and Their Peculiarities.
 New York: Charles Scribner’s Sons, 1917.
 [^64]: Keeler, Harriet.
 Our Native Trees and How to Identify Them: A Popular Study of Their Habits and Their Peculiarities.
 New York: Charles Scribner’s Sons, 1917.
 [^65]: Sargent, Charles Sprague.
 Silva of North America.
 (Boston and New York: Houghton, Mifflin and Company, 1895), 79.
+[^66]: Kalm 1770 cited in Keeler, Harriet L. Our Native Trees and How to Identify Them; a Popular Study of Their Habits and Their Peculiarities.
+(New York: Charles Scribner’s Sons, 1910). https://doi.org/10.5962/bhl.title.56389.
+[^67]: Eric Meier, "Mulberry," The Wood Database, accessed August 9, 2024, https://www.wood-database.com/mulberry/#google_vignette.
+[^68]: Thornton, A new family herbal.
+[^69]: Gary L. Koller and Michael A. Dirr, "Arnoldia," Arnoldia 39, no. 3 (1979).
+[^70]: Sargent, Silva of North America.
+[^71]: Koller and Dirr, "Arnoldia."